-$cv(y) = \frac{s(y)}{y}$ is the coefficient of variation of y, the latter being the no. of eider males counted
+$cv(y) = \frac{s(y)}{y}$ is the coefficient of variation of y, the latter being the no. of eider males counted on the unique part of each picture.

 Table 4 shows that the picture population by colony generally is small and coefficients of variation often very large.
 Hence, a large percent of the unique picture parts are necessary to obtain reliable estimates of eider males by colony.